The Professional Learning Team

 Director of School Partnerships & Innovative Practices

-David Luhman, MPS, SDA, David Luhman is the Director of School Partnerships & Innovative Practices for Southern Westchester BOCES.
-Prior to his current position, David was a Special Education School Improvement Specialist for the Lower Hudson RSE-TASC, a secondary level Humanities Department Chair, a district Supervisor of Special Education and English Language Arts for grades 6-12, and a teacher in both special education and English.
-He has also been an adjunct professor at Long Island University's Graduate School of Education and has presented at a number of professional conferences including the CEC's 2017 National Expo and the Council on Learning Disabilities 2019 International Conference.
+David Luhman is the Director of School Partnerships & Innovative Practices for Southern Westchester BOCES.
+Prior to his current position, David was a Special Education School Improvement Specialist for the Lower Hudson RSE-TASC, a secondary level Humanities Department Chair, a district Supervisor of Special Education and ELA for grades 6-12, and a teacher in both special education and English.
+He has been an adjunct professor at Long Island University's Graduate School of Education.
+He has also presented at a number of professional conferences including the CEC's 2017 National Expo and the Council on Learning Disabilities 2019 International Conference.